-Species IUCN Red List status Occurrence Frequency of sightings Toothed whales (Odontocetes) Foothed whales (Odontocetes) Harbour porpoise Phocoena phocoena Least concern Common around the entire Irish coast, and present year-round.
+Species IUCN Red List status 4 Occurrence Frequency of sightings Toothed whales (Odontocetes) Harbour porpoise Phocoena phocoena Least concern Common around the entire Irish coast, and present year-round.
 Known to breed in Irish waters.
 Regularly recorded in Broadhaven Bay.
+Less commonly encountered in the Atlantic offshore shelf waters.
 Peak in August - November.
 Bottlenose dolphin Tursiops truncatus Least concern This species is often associated with coastal or inshore areas, but an offshore population is also considered to be continuously distributed along Ireland's Atlantic Margin.
 Breeding in Irish waters.
 Designated species for the West Connacht Coast SAC.
 Regularly recorded in Broadhaven Bay.
+Potential for an offshore ecotype, which prefers the slopes of the Irish Shelf and offshore banks.
 Year round, but peak in summer months.
-Common dolphin Delphinus delphis Least concern One of the most commonly recorded species of cetacean in Irish waters, particularly in offshore areas, and is found throughout the Irish Atlantic Margin.
+Short-beaked common dolphin Delphinus delphis Least concern One of the most commonly recorded species of cetacean in Irish waters, particularly in offshore shelf areas, and is found throughout the Irish Atlantic Margin.
 Known to breed in Irish waters.
 Regularly recorded in Broadhaven Bay.
-Peak during spring and summer.
+Year round, but most frequent in autumn and winter.
 Striped dolphin Stenella coeruleoalba Least concern Although generally considered to be a warm-temperate oceanic species, a number of sightings occur each year in Irish waters.
+Sightings are rare and generally further offshore than the Corrib Field.
 Most frequent in summer and early autumn months.
 Risso's dolphin Grampus griseus Least concern Known to breed in Irish waters and recorded year-round.
+In Irish waters a preference for inshore waters is displayed.
 Records exist in the vicinity of the Corrib Field area, and the entrance of Broadhaven Bay (at Erris Head).
-Peak in April - September.
+Recorded April - September, peak in summer months.
 Atlantic white-sided dolphin Lagenorhynchus acutus Least concern Known to breed in Irish waters.
-Predominantly recorded in waters overlying the continental slope, generally not recorded with regularity in coastal waters.
-Recorded in Broadhaven Bay in 2002.
-Summer months.
-White-beaked dolphin Lagenorhynchus albirostris Least concern Known to breed in Irish waters.
-Generally found in offshore waters off the Irish west coast along the shelf edge and on the continental shelf, occasionally coming close to shore.
-Recorded in Broadhaven Bay in 2002.
-Peak in late summer - autumn.
+Predominantly recorded in waters overlying the continental slope, generally not recorded with Peak in summer months.

-&lt;sup>4 IUCN Red List of Threatened Species
+4 IUCN Red List of Threatened Species